Quick and easy weekly meal planning using sticky notes

 weekly meal planning using sticky notes quick simple fast ready made meal plan ideas efficient productivity planning inspiration ideas cooking

-Using a sticky note for your grocery list meals you can just peel it off the page and take it with you – you don’t need to re-write the list, carry your notebook with you, or take a photo of it and be paranoid you’re going to drop your phone in the supermarket while juggling a heavy basket full of groceries (at least that’s the case for me).
+By using a sticky note for your grocery list meals you can just peel it off the page and take it with you – you don’t need to re-write the list.
+Or carry your notebook with you, or take a photo of it and be paranoid you’re going to drop your phone in the supermarket while juggling a heavy basket full of groceries (at least that’s the case for me).

 Color coding